 Emma has two boys at Marist who are rugby fanatics.
 When not shuttling her boys between training, Emma works in the building industry, supports her husband in their family business and in her spare time (how she finds the time, who knows), she assists the Rugby Committee.
 Volunteering for the club is her way to give back to the sporting community that has provided immense joy to her boys (but let’s be honest she bloody loves it too!).

-Sonia is a rugby mad mum to three children including Marist boy Sam in Year 6.
-Her slight addiction to shopping has ensured she is the perfect candidate for merch management as Sonia loves combining her enthusiasm for being a MRC volunteer with the ability to spend other people’s money!
-Sonia has been lucky to take on the role after a significant amount of work was done by her predecessor to stock our club with high quality gear.
-She is now tasked with coordinating the MRC Merch Stall each home game to sell a variety of cosy supporters jackets, cool and warm weather gear, and is looking for more suggestions to add to our MRC collection.
+Sonia is a rugby mad mum to three children including Marist boy Sam in senior school.
+Her slight addiction to shopping has ensured she is the perfect candidate for merch management as Sonia loves combining her enthusiasm for being a MRC volunteer with her addiction to shopping and the ability to spend other people’s money!
+She is now tasked with coordinating the MRC Merch Stall and home game hospitality and organising the U14s cohort.
+The MRC merch stall sells a variety of cosy supporters jackets, cool and warm weather gear, and is looking for more suggestions to add to our MRC collection.
 Make sure you go say hi on game day… she’ll have you modeling a club outfit before you know it!

 Simon is the liaison between our coaches and committee for all training equipment from juniors to seniors, if your team needs something, Simon is your man.
 Father to two Marist rugby players in Year 7 and Year 5, Simon is Canberra born and bread and has played his fair share of rugby over the years.